The map and directory of LSN groups is down at the moment (12 Sept 2013). We expect to be back up shortly.

 Get the book

 The Seed Savers Handbook.
 Now in its 8th print run.
 Over 35 000 sold.
 Translated to 6 languages.
-Help local varieties survive in your garden.
+Help local varieties thrive in your garden.
 Order The Seed Savers' Handbook online.

 Hit the Subscribe button: become a Seed Savers YouTube subscriber!